 Our Hispanic Heritage Month Fiesta is an opportunity for the CBU community to experience the Hispanic culture through authentic cuisine, traditional music and dance, and performing and visual arts.

 These occur several times a year and are a chance for students to experience diverse cultures across California through food, art, historical sites, music, architecture and lifestyle.

 We collaborate with other offices to host cultural events such as Lunar New Year and Festival of Colors.
 We serve as an aid in brainstorming and planning these events on campus.

-Lunar New Year celebrates Asian history and culture with music, historical figures, poetry and drama.
+Lunar New Year celebrates Asian history and culture with music, historical figures, performances and cuisine.

-Festival of Colors celebrates Indian history and culture with music and activities.
+Festival of Colors celebrates Indian history and culture with music, activities and a color throw.